tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **January 29th**
+* Look into using https://github.com/kas-gui/easy-cast instead of `as` conversions.
+Thanks @JustusFluegel.
+Tattoy:
+  * [x] Background colour of " " (space) isn't passed through.
+  * [x] Bold doesn't get passed through properly, run `htop` to see.
+  * [x] Cursor isn't transparent.

+LEFTOFF:
+Trying to get the PTY to recognise resize.
+Managed to get it resizing sideways but quite up and down.

 📅 **January 28th**
 Wrach:
   * [ ] See if workgroup offer any speed improvements
+  * Hit yet another showstopper 🤦 A `cargo` coredump, made a discussion on the Bevy repo to see if anybody has any ideas: https://github.com/bevyengine/bevy/discussions/17583

 📅 **January 27th**
   * [x] Submitted PR: https://github.com/Rust-GPU/cargo-gpu/pull/41